-More than 50 percent of teenagers want the $1.5 trillion in student loan debt to be forgiven so borrowers do not have to pay the money back, according to survey findings released Tuesday.
+More than 50 percent of teenagers want the $1.5 trillion in student loan debt to be forgiven so borrowers do not have to pay the money back to loaners from whom they’d have borrowed.

 Junior Achievement USA, an organization devoted toward youth work readiness and financial literacy, conducted the survey between Dec.
 18 and Dec.
 23, 2018.

 Teens between 13 and 17-years-old were asked the following question:

 “All combined, Americans have more than $1.5 trillion in student loan debt.
 Should this debt be forgiven by the government and/or banks so that those who borrowed money to go to college do not have to pay it back?”

 Fifty-one percent of teens believed the student loan debt should be forgiven, 20 percent wanted the loans paid back and 29 percent were unsure, according to a press statement released Tuesday.